BarisAlbayrakIEEE/PersistentDAG/README.md

-the iterator stores the visited nodes (i.e. indices) due to the *many-to-one* relations. the use of indices instead of the pointers creates an additional indirection during the iteration which increases the runtime of the iteration.
+the iterator stores the visited nodes (i.e. indices) due to the *many-to-one* relations. the use of indices instead of the pointers creates an additional indirection during the iteration which increases the runtime of the iteration:
 1. locate the beginning of the node vector's data
-2. locate the relative position of the node using random access operator. both constant time but now we have two pointer indirections.
+2. locate the relative position of the node using random access operator.

+both constant time but now we have two pointer indirections.

 however, the index usage allows storing the visited nodes